MeshDigital/QMUSICSLSK/DOCS/THE_BRAIN_SMART_GATING.md

 # The Brain: Smart Music Intelligence

-**Antigravity** isn't just a downloader; it's a music intelligence engine.
+**ORBIT** isn't just a downloader; it's a music intelligence engine.
 "The Brain" refers to the suite of features that leverage canonical metadata (from Spotify) to make smart decisions about file selection, organization, and tagging.

 ## Feature: Smart Duration Gating (Phase 0.4)